A Point-Perfect Guide to the Union Square Quilt Block

 Now it's time to do a little trimming.
 You can see where the #5 patch extends more than 1/4" past the line between #5 and #6 on both sides.

-You could trim the seam allowance down to 1/4" with a scissor by just eyeballing it.
+You could trim the seam allowance down to 1/4" with scissors by just eyeballing it.
 However, I prefer to trim with my rotary cutter for the accuracy.

 Crease the pattern with your fingernail along the ruler.
-Remove the ruler and fold the paper back.
+Remove the ruler and fold the paper back on the solid line.
 You will need to pull the paper away from some of the stitching to do this. (arrow)

 Fold back the pattern on the seamline.Here you can see the folded pattern and where I've pulled the paper away from some of the stitches.

-Position the 1/4" line of the ruler on the folded edge of the paper and trim with your rotary cutter.
+Position the 1/4" line of the ruler on the folded edge of the paper (white arrow).
+Trim away the excess fabric with your rotary cutter.

 Trim away the excess from the borderThe arrow points to the folded edge of the paper.